knxyzkn/blockchain-developer-bootcamp-final-project/README.md

 1. **Charity Organization**: Initiate transfer of funds from smart contract to org's address for a given category pool.
 2. **Admin**: Implement on UI the ability to update names of category pools.
-3. **Data Feeds**: Chainlink's ETH/USD data feeds have been implemented already from web3.js.
-Implement the same from Solidity.
+3. **Data Feeds**: Implement Chainlink's ETH/USD data feeds.
+Attempted in both Solidity and Web3.js, but unsuccessful.

 ## Dapp Architecture